The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Inviting your local librarian in to talk to staff about new reading materials available to them and ensuring they have a library card

-Gifting a contemporary children's book to each staff member, encouraging them to share across the team
+Gifting contemporary children's reading material to each staff member, encouraging them to share across the team

-Having a ‘book borrow box’ in the staff room with regularly updated contemporary children's reading materials
+Having a ‘borrow box’ in the staff room with regularly updated contemporary children's reading materials

 Arranging a staff trip to a local bookshop to speak to booksellers about contemporary children’s titles